Disability travel insurance

 You should also check whether your disability requires medical clearance before flying, which is often the case for many physical disabilities.
 You will also require a letter from your doctor in order to take certain medication on board as hand luggage

-Certain certified assistance dogs for the blind are permitted on most flights, while wheelchairs and other mobility aids are also permitted as long as you notify your flight operator in advance.
+Certain certified assistance dogs for the blind are permitted on most flights, while wheelchairs, walking frames, crutches and other mobility aids are also permitted as long as you notify your flight operator in advance.

 Frequently Asked Questions